valerio-bozzolan/LinuxDay-Torino-website/README.md

     chmod o=            -R /var/www/linuxday

 You may also want to declare the PHP `open_basedir` directive to the value of `/var/www/linuxday:/usr/share/php` and nothing more to restrict the access to just these files.

+Also you can disable all the unused system calls like `exec()` etc.

 ### Installation in a custom subdirectory